Calvin Hill: College career

-Hill acknowledged a desire to play in a stadium with a large seating capacity, and was impressed by the large crowd, more than 70,000, watching Yale defeat Dartmouth 24-15 at the Yale Bowl during a visit, October 31, 1964.
+Hill acknowledged a desire to play in a stadium with a large seating capacity, and was impressed by the large crowd, more than 70,000, watching Yale defeat Dartmouth 24–15 at the Yale Bowl during a visit, October 31, 1964.

 The second day of practices at Yale, the coaching staff shifted Hill to linebacker on the freshman team and gave the quarterback job to Brian Dowling.
-After four days at linebacker he was moved to halfback, where he remained.
+After four days at linebacker he was moved to halfback where he remained.

 Hill and Dowling had incomparable on-field chemistry.
 Dowling could pass, and Hill could run, and both could catch passes.
 Hill, who threw six halfback option passes for touchdowns at Yale, likened Dowling's athletic virtuosity to John Coltrane's musicality.

 Hill and Dowling led the 1968 Yale team to an undefeated season, ending its schedule in a famed 29-29 tie at Harvard.
-During his three years as a starter, the Bulldogs posted records respectively of 4-5, 8-1 and 8-0-1.
+During his three years as a starter, the Bulldogs posted records respectively of 4–5, 8-1 and 8–0–1.
 Hill also played tight end or linebacker in some games.

-He was a subject, along with Dowling, of Garry Trudeau's "Bull Tales" cartoons in the Yale Daily News.
+Hill was a subject, along with Dowling, of Garry Trudeau's "Bull Tales" cartoons in the Yale Daily News.
 "Bull Tales" was the forerunner of the Pulitzer Prize winning Doonesbury.

 Hill was a sprinter and jumper for the Yale track team.
 He holds the school record for the outdoor triple jump.
 He was the 1967 and 1968 long jump and triple jump Ivy League Heptagonal Outdoor Track & Field Champion.